-We compare TRACER with CDSCHECKER and RCMC on two standard benchmarks, namely Indexer(N)4 and Filesystem(N), introduced in [?].
-These benchmarks have been widely used to compare different DPOR techniques under the SC semantics, e.g. [???].
+We compare Tracer with CDSCHECKER and RCMC on two standard benchmarks, namely Indexer(N) and Filesystem(N), introduced in [Flanagan and Godefroid 2005].
+These benchmarks have been widely used to compare different DPOR techniques under the SC semantics, e.g. [Abdulla et al. 2014; Flanagan and Godefroid 2005; Saarikivi et al. 2012].
 We parameterize these benchmarks by the number of threads.
 For Indexer(N), we use 13, 14, 15, and 16 threads.
 For Filesystem(N), we use 16, 19, 22, and 25 threads.
 The reason of the parameterization is that more threads generate more conflicts between their write and read operations, and therefore more non-equivalent executions are needed to be explored by different tools.
 For example, there will be no conflicts between the operations of threads in Indexer(N) with 11 threads and in Filesystem(N) with 13 threads.